standard-for-public-code/standard-for-public-code/criteria/open-to-contributions.md

 * The codebase MUST allow anyone to submit suggestions for changes to the codebase.
 * The codebase MUST include contribution guidelines explaining how contributors can get involved, for example in a `CONTRIBUTING` file.
-* The codebase SHOULD advertize the committed engagement of involved organizations in the development and maintenance.
+* The codebase SHOULD advertise the committed engagement of involved organizations in the development and maintenance.
 * The codebase SHOULD document the governance of the codebase, contributions and its community, for example in a `GOVERNANCE` file.
 * The codebase SHOULD have a publicly available roadmap.
 * The codebase MAY include a code of conduct for contributors.